quicwg/base-drafts/draft-ietf-quic-qpack.md

 table are attributed to an entity, and only the entity that created a particular value can extract that value.

-To improve compression performance of tqhis option, certain entries might be tagged as being public.
+To improve compression performance of this option, certain entries might be tagged as being public.
 For example, a web browser might make the values of the Accept-Encoding header field available in all requests.

-An encoder without good knowledge of the provenance of header fields might instead introduce a penalty for a header field with many different values, such that a large number of attempts to guess a header field value results in the header field no more being compared to the dynamic table entries in future messages, effectively preventing further guesses.
+An encoder without good knowledge of the provenance of header fields might instead introduce a penalty for a header field with many different values, such that a large number of attempts to guess a header field value results in the header field not being compared to the dynamic table entries in future messages, effectively preventing further guesses.

 Note:

-Simply removing entries corresponding to the header field from the dynamic table can be ineffectual if the attacker has a reliable way of causing values to be reinstalled.
+: Simply removing entries corresponding to the header field from the dynamic table can be ineffectual if the attacker has a reliable way of causing values to be reinstalled.
 For example, a request to load an image in a web browser typically includes the Cookie header field (a potentially highly valued target for this sort of attack), and web sites can easily force an image to be loaded, thereby refreshing the entry in the dynamic table.

 This response might be made inversely proportional to the length of the header field value.
-Marking a header field as not using the dynamic table any more might occur for shorter values more quickly or with higher probability than for longer values.
+Disabling access to the dynamic table for a header field might occur for shorter values more quickly or with higher probability than for longer values.

 ## Never Indexed Literals